 Burnout, Breakups, and Big Decisions

-After launching her own production company and later working as an art director in San Francisco, Rebecca found herself at a crossroads.
+After launching her own production company and later working as an art director in San Francisco, Rebekah found herself at a crossroads.

 A breakup.
 Career uncertainty.
 Burnout.